 What are the Best Wines of Argentina?

 Altura Maxima is such a wine.
-Indeed, the jewel in the crown of the Colome winery in Salta is a fitting poster-child for Argentina’s entry into the fine wine sphere – powerfully aromatic and intense, the wine is beautifully textured and impeccably balanced, the very epitome of elegance.
+Indeed, the jewel in the crown of the Colome winery in Salta is a fitting poster-child for Argentina’s entry into the fine wine sphere – powerfully aromatic and intense.
+The wine is beautifully textured impeccably balanced, the very epitome of elegance.
 Tired old cliches about Argentina producing “fruit bombs” are woefully out of date – the best of Argentina’s fine wine output effortlessly merges force and finesse with spectacular results.
-This is the defining feature of the country’s leading icon wines, a combination of high-altitude viticulture and ideal ripening conditions join forces to produce balanced, age-worthy wines that are rapidly becoming collectors’ items.
+This is the defining feature of the country’s leading icon wines.
+A combination of high-altitude viticulture and ideal ripening conditions join forces to produce balanced, age-worthy wines that are rapidly becoming collectors’ items.
 Join Cellar Tours on an exclusive Argentina Wine Tour customized to your specific tastes.

-Of course, Argentina is still a long way off making auction headlines or competing with the likes of Bordeaux and Burgundy, nevertheless the world’s sixth-largest producer is today making some very delectable wines.
-However, for the moment this is a club almost exclusively dominated by red wine, particularly old-vine Malbec-based reds, or Malbec/Cabernet Sauvignon blends.
-Mendoza remains the key to unlocking the country’s potential – with vineyards rising from 500m up to over 1500m, there’s a site suited to every grape variety.
-Nevertheless, for the time being, this is not the place to go searching for many world-class white wines.
+Of course, Argentina is still a long way off making auction headlines or competing with the likes of Bordeaux and Burgundy; nevertheless, the world’s sixth-largest producer is today making some very delectable wines.
+However, for the moment, this is a club almost exclusively dominated by red wine, particularly old-vine Malbec-based reds or Malbec/Cabernet Sauvignon blends.
+Mendoza remains the key to unlocking the country’s potential – with vineyards rising from 500m up to over 1500m; there’s a site suited to every grape variety.
+Nevertheless, this is not the place to go searching for many world-class white wines for the time being.

-Yet despite this fact, oenophiles without trust funds are presented with an attractive opportunity to sample some of the world’s greatest red wines at reasonable prices – at least compared to investment-grade Cru Classe Bordeaux!
-Many of the top-scoring wines cost less than $150, which would be unthinkable in a region like Pauillac or Napa.
-Single-vineyard Malbec may come with less bragging rights than say Screaming Eagle, but then true wine lovers have never been interested in status symbols or the speculative power of wine.
+Despite this fact, oenophiles without trust funds are presented with an attractive opportunity to sample some of the world’s greatest red wines at reasonable prices – at least compared to investment-grade Cru Classe Bordeaux!
+Many top-scoring wines cost less than $150, which would be unthinkable in a region like Pauillac or Napa.
+Single-vineyard Malbec may come with less bragging rights than, say, Screaming Eagle, but then true wine lovers have never been interested in status symbols or the speculative power of wine.
 They buy for pleasure, not for profit, something that Argentina offers in generous abundance, as our list below will demonstrate:

 1. Achaval Ferrer – Altamira single-vineyard Malbec